Opening

 Story and Characters

-The Deutsche Computerspielepreis jury’s decision to award Best Game Design in 2021 rather than Best Narrative reflects this honestly.
 The craft here is systemic and visual, not literary.
 Players seeking a story, a world to inhabit emotionally, or characters to follow will not find them.
 Players seeking a precisely calibrated loop that respects their attention and rewards patience will find exactly that.

 One consequence of the no-story structure is that accessibility is unusually broad.
 Nothing in Dorfromantik gates progress behind mechanical skill; the Creative Mode removes even the scoring pressure.
 A player who has never engaged with a puzzle game can build a landscape and feel the satisfaction of a river connecting cleanly.
 A player who has completed it once can return to chase a higher score under the same conditions.
 The game holds both without condescension.
 Compared with narrative puzzle games such as Strange Horticulture or Avowed on PS5, Dorfromantik occupies a separate category entirely: systems without story, rhythm without stakes.